peaster/socb/README.md

 This benchmark is designed to be a simple measure of an LLM's ability to make performance improvements to C source code for a specific hardware configuration.
 The benchmark contains three components:
 - The [base benchmark source](./base/benchmark.c)
 - The [system prompt](./SYSTEM_PROMPT.md).
 This serves as a control so that all models performing inference for this task have the same working environment for inputs.
 - The modified benchmark source.

-Use the provided system prompt
+Total performance of this benchmark is calculated as a percentage of the absolute values of each performance run.

+- $(Modified / Base) = R_p$, where $R_p$ is the ratio of performance increase or decrease in a system created by the LLM modified code.

-# Base Benchmark Scoring Methodology Explained
+# Base Benchmark Scoring Methodology

 The base benchmark employs a comprehensive scoring system to evaluate hardware performance across three major components.
 It is loosely based on GeekBench's scoring mechanism.
 Here's how it works: